Gemalto: Acquisition by Thales

 In April 2019, Thales finished their acquisition of Gemalto for €4.8bn.
 Gemalto will become Thales' 7th global division which will be named Digital Identity and Security (DIS).

 Telecommunications

-Gemalto provides software solutions, subscriber identity modules (SIM) and managed services to more than 700 million subscribers in the telecommunications market.
+Gemalto provides software, subscriber identity modules (SIM), and managed services to more than 700 million subscribers in the telecommunications market.
 Gemalto has more than 400 mobile telecom operator customers worldwide.

 In 2007, Gemalto organized the telecom business into four lines—secure operated services, advanced products and data services, value-added products and service deployment, and SIM cards.

-Every year since 2000, Axalto and then Gemalto organized the "SIMagine" contest, the Worldwide Mobile Communication & Java Card Developers Contest, aimed at stimulating innovations using SIM-based solutions.
+Every year since 2000, Axalto and then Gemalto organized the "SIMagine" contest, the Worldwide Mobile Communication & Java Card Developers Contest, aimed at stimulating SIM-based innovations.
 Sponsors include Samsung Semiconductor Europe and Sun Microsystems.

 In 2016, following the Buzzinbees acquisition, it introduced the concept of SIM reactivation whereby operators can let users reuse expired SIM cards instead of purchasing new ones when they wish to re-subscribe to that operator.